twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 In double-byte versions of Windows, the system displays a critical error saying "List index out of bounds (0)" if done repeatedly.
 * Exiting the program may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program displays a critical error saying "Access violation" when closing after doing some operations – the font(s) may be invalid.
-* Any glyph stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
+* Glyphs stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
-* Any glyph stored in the clipboard in version 7.0 will have **Font Data**.
+* Glyphs stored in the clipboard in version 7.0 will have the words **Font Data**.
 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.